 If you would like to take your pet abroad for any reason, you will need either an EU Pet Passport or an export certificate.
 Several of our vets are registered Official Vets and can both advise and assist you with the necessary documentation and health requirements.

 To travel with their pet from a third country to the EU, owners need to prove their animals are effectively vaccinated against rabies, with a blood titre test required to demonstrate sufficient levels of rabies antibody.
 This needs to be carried out a minimum of 30 days after any initial rabies vaccination.
 A period of three months must then be allowed to pass before pets can travel to the EU.
 This means owners who want to be sure they are able to travel with their pet need to visit the vet at least four months before the date they wish to travel.

 Cannot enter EU for 3 months from date of blood test demonstrating rabies antibodies

-- Therefore IF want to enter EU after 30thMarch 2019 – will need rabies vaccine no later than 28th Nov and blood test 30days later
+Therefore IF want to enter EU after 30thMarch 2019 – will need rabies vaccine no later than 28thNov and blood test 30 days later

-- pet owners can only enter the EU with a valid ‘EU Model Animal Health Certificate (MHC)
+Pet owners can only enter the EU with a valid ‘EU Model Animal Health Certificate (MHC).

 Pet dogs, cats and ferrets